Welcome to LEEP

 Law enforcement leaders will tell you that when finances are tight the training budget is the first casualty.

-The National Association of Chiefs of Police’s (NACOP) Law Enforcement Education Program (LEEP) offers world class tactical/strategic training with the nation’s premiere instructors at little or no cost to LEOs or their agencies -- and LEOs may also receive mandatory retraining credit, thanks to our partnership with Eastern Florida State College (EFSC) and the Florida Department of Law Enforcement (FDLE).
+The Law Enforcement Education Program (LEEP) at The American Police Hall of Fame offers world class tactical/strategic training with the nation’s premiere instructors at little or no cost to LEOs or their agencies -- and LEOs may also receive mandatory retraining credit, thanks to our partnership with Eastern Florida State College (EFSC) and the Florida Department of Law Enforcement (FDLE).

 Likewise, the classes are offered in manageable chunks of time so agencies and offers are not disadvantaged in the process.